On the Mysteries of MAX NAE-SAT

 MAX NAE-SAT and MAX SAT are natural extensions of the MAX CUT and MAX 2-SAT problems.
 An instance of MAX SAT is composed of a collection of clauses.
 Each clause is a set (or, equivalently, a disjunction) of literals, where each literal is a variable or its negation.
 The goal is to assign Boolean values ($0$ or~$1$) to the variables so as to maximize the number of clauses that contain a literal that evaluates to~$1$.
 In the MAX NAE-SAT problem the goal is to maximize the number of clauses that contain at least one literal that evaluates to $1$ and at least one literal that evaluates to~$0$.
 In both MAX SAT and MAX NAE-SAT, clauses may be weighted.
 The approximability thresholds of MAX SAT and MAX NAE-SAT are not well understood, even under UGC.
-What makes them hard is that clauses are allowed to be of varying size.
+What makes them hard is that clauses are allowed to be of varying sizes.